Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

   - Click on the **Unity 2018x** tab.
   - Scroll down to Unity **2018.4.13 (22 Nov, 2019)** and click on **Unity Hub.**

-.
+### Unity Modules:

 Install Unity with the following modules:
 - Android Build Support if you are working on a Windows PC
 - iOS Build Support if you are working on a Mac.
 - In both cases, install Vuforia Augmented Reality Support.

-### Image - Unity Modules:
 ![CreateAssetBundle2](/documentation/images/CreateAssetBundle2.PNG)

 This will also install Microsoft Visual Studio automatically.
 The free version is good enough.
+(If you are on a Mac, you will need xCode.)

 ## CreateAssetBundle Project
 Start out by creating a new Unity project, call the project **CreateAssetBundle**.